mrg0ne/kld-rootkit/README.md

 ## Disable the Rootkit

+To disable the rootkit after installing in test mode, run the "kldloadall.sh" script located in the top level directory of this repo with the "-u" option.

+    ./kldloadall.sh -u

-To disable the rootkit, boot into single user mode and run:
+To disable the rootkit after installing in stealth mode, boot into single user mode and run:

     zfs set readonly=false zroot
     zfs mount -a